What are Strike Options?

 Example 2 - You proactively close a BTC Long position with 50 contracts at a loss

-With reference to Example 1, suppose BTC’s market price drops to US$32,300 before expiry, lower than when you purchased the contracts.
+With reference to Example 1, suppose BTC’s indicative price drops to US$32,300 before expiry, lower than when you purchased the contracts.
 With the Contract Price now at US$3.60 (a decrease in price corresponding to the drop in the underlying asset’s price), you decide to close your BTC long position early to mitigate your losses.
 The calculation for your realized profit/loss is:

 ((Contract Price - Average Entry Price) - Exchange Fee - Technology Fee) * Number of Contracts Closed